-I have struggled in the past with being really hard on myself and at times not taking care of myself.
+A while back, I happened upon this list of things to do when you are feeling overwhelmed and want to give up.
+This document really spoke to me on many levels.
+In the past, I’ve struggled with being extremely hard on myself which has resulted in not taking care of myself.
 Self-care has become a big part of my adult life, and I'm often tweaking how I work to be better, kinder, and nicer to myself.

 What I loved most about this list, was how this list addresses so much of what we all deal with, and it offers really simple ways to take care of yourself in times of darkness.

 But what I loved most beyond that is that it encourages you to make your own list and expand on it.
 With this in mind it prompted me to really think about self-care online and how I can contribute my own list to help you when we're wasting time, clicking around aimlessly, or feeling discouraged and overwhelmed online.

 It happens to everyone.
 I know this because feelings of overwhelm, inadequacies, and distraction are some of the constant threads I see and hear when I coach clients, and teach workshops about building a business online.

 Currently, our political climate is nonstop shit show, and it can be incredibly hard to pull ourselves away from what’s going on in the world.

 As a small business owner, getting derailed and distracted can have enormous consequences on our bottom line.
 And as progressive businesses, we need to save our energy to use it where it really matters when it comes time: organized protests, get out the vote measures, community activism, etc.